-2.3.4.
+1.2.4.
 Tasmanian Affordable Housing Limited

 Tasmanian Affordable Housing Limited (TAHL) has been established by the State Government as an unlisted public company with the aim of increasing the supply of affordable housing in Tasmania.
-The company has a target of providing 700 homes over the next four years.
+The company has a target of providing 700 homes over the next four years and will draw all of its tenants from the Housing Tasmania waiting list.

 The State Government has committed \$6 million per annum over four years to TAHL (DHHS 2006).
 This money will be used to fund the gap between rents paid by tenants and the market rent, but the funding agreement has only just been finalised (ABC 2007a).